farrell-dan/concordia-nodejs-http-methods/README.md

 For this exercise, you will need to create the endpoint that this form submits to.
 You will need to validate the data you receive and respond to the request appropriately.

+## Task

+To be clear, **you don't need to edit any of the code in the `frontend`**.
+This work is done for you.
+Your primary task is to create the server endpoint to process the order.
+Once your server is complete, the form should work fine.

+Just so you know, the `body` that is sent by a `fetch` request is received in the `req.body` on the backend.

+---

 ## Validation